-I am a Data Scientist at Dataminr, working on performing analysis on the full Twitter fire-hose.
+I am a Principal Data Scientist at Dataminr, working on natural language processing.
 Before Dataminr, I worked as an intern at Oracle Labs East, where I made contributions toward large scale machine learning inference using GPU programming. (github)(resume)

 I completed my undergrad education at the Computer Science department at Queens College – City University of New York.
 There I worked at a number of labs, mostly in the Blender Lab (now at RPI) with Heng Ji.